 - A: Virtual trivia is a competitive question-based knowledge test you can play online with friends, family, and even strangers.
 Virtual trivia is usually played in rounds, with questions organized by categories such as nature, pop culture, geography, and music.

-Q: Why is playing virtual trivia important in 2020?
+Q: Why is playing virtual trivia important?

-- A: Playing virtual trivia is important in 2020 because many in-person trivia hot spots, such as bars and restaurants, have closed or limited operations to control the COVID-19 pandemic.
+- A: Playing virtual trivia is important because many in-person trivia hot spots, such as bars and restaurants, have closed or limited operations to control the COVID-19 pandemic.
 With these in-person gathering places closed, virtual trivia gives enthusiasts a chance to connect with friends, test their knowledge, learn new facts, and maintain a social life.
 Find your complete guide to participating in virtual trivia here.